joemisner/misnersplunktool/README.md

     * Assumption is that Inno Setup 5 is installed in `c:\Program Files (x86)\Inno Setup 5\`

 5. Resulting installer executable in the format `Setup_MisnerSplunkTool_xxxxxxxx.exe` is created.

+Steps to build portable executable for Windows:

+1. In a Command Prompt window, change to the directory containing this git project, for example:
+    ```
+    cd c:\misnersplunktool\
+    ```

+2. Convert the PySide2 graphical user interface files into Python code:
+    ```
+    c:\Python27\Scripts\pyside2-uic.exe -x misnersplunktool.ui -o misnersplunktoolui.py
+	c:\Python27\Scripts\pyside2-uic.exe -x misnersplunktooldiscoveryreport.ui -o misnersplunktooldiscoveryreportui.py
+    ```
+    * Assumption is that Python 2.7 is installed in `c:\Python27\`

+3. Package the project with all dependencies using PyInstaller:
+    ```
+    c:\Python27\python.exe -O c:\Python27\Scripts\pyinstaller.exe misnersplunktool_onefile.spec -y
+    ```
+    * Assumption is that Python 2.7 is installed in `c:\Python27\`

+4. Resulting portable executable `misnersplunktool.exe` is created in the subdirectory `dist\`.